simaosantos01/tripnau/Deliverables/Phase 1/README.md

   <tr>
     <td>1.3.1</td>
     <td>Signup function</td>
-    <td>The signup function accepts any registration data and guarantee that is a valid account before creating a new user.</td>
+    <td>The Signup function accepts any registration data and guarantee that is a valid account before creating a new user.</td>
     <td>(1) Anonymous Web User</td>
   </tr>
   <tr>